helidon-io/helidon/docs/se/sse.md

 ## Overview

 Server-sent events (SSE) enable servers to push data to clients (e.g. Web browsers) using standard HTTP or HTTPS through a unidirectional server-to-client connection.
 In the server-sent events communication model, the client establishes the initial connection, and the server provides the data in the form of *event streams*.
-For more information about server-sent events, see the [`Server-sent events`][server-sent-events] specification.
+For more information about server-sent events, see the [`Server-sent events`][server-sent-even] specification.

 SSE is an alternative technology to WebSockets when only server-to-client messaging is required and can be accomplished without the need to switch protocols (upgrades) and without using imperfect solutions such as long polling.
 A server-sent connection is typically a long-lived connection in which messages are sent to the client over a longer period of time compared to a normal request-response connection.
 It is useful for updating *live data* such as stock tickers, results of live events, etc.